Biosecurity, pests, weeds and diseases

 Number of Pages

 McKirdy, S, and Jones, R. (1990), Studies on bean yellow mosaic virus in pasture species and lupins..
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.